 Commencing from 5 years old, Pre-Primary (Kindergarten) students study and research five units of study a year, progressing to nine units of study in Grade 5.
 Laying strong foundations in these disciplines prepares our Elementary students for success in the highly challenging Physics, Biology and Chemistry courses offered in Secondary.

 STEMinn is driven by skills and concepts as well as by content.
 Students actively participate in the hands-on design and production of their ideas, whether improving on an existing idea or realizing a dream, conventional or off-the-wall.
 Dedicated STEMinn facilities allow our students to practice their practical work, create and test prototypes and think like a scientist while access to a leveled STEMinn library in every classroom builds science literacy.

-A large scale project for lower elementary was part of our “Light Up Learning” event where students gave multimedia presentations about renewable energy and built solar lights to donate to Papua New Guinea.
+A large-scale project for lower elementary was part of our “Light Up Learning” event where students gave multimedia presentations about renewable energy and built solar lights to donate to Papua New Guinea.
 Grade 4 to 7 students designed, built and tested various styles of boats starting with a visit to the Volvo Ocean Race.
-Life-sized boats built by the Grade 6 and 7 students were even put to the test in the Stamford swimming pool!
+Life-sized boats built by the Grades 6 and 7 students were even put to the test in the Stamford swimming pool!

-Examples of small scale STEMinn projects are: making solar ovens, building geometric shapes with 3D pens, circuit making, prototyping and making models using low tech tools.
-All projects are guided by the 3 pillars of the program: Imagine, Design, Create for generating innovative outcomes.
+Examples of small-scale STEMinn projects are: making solar ovens, building geometric shapes with 3D pens, circuit making, prototyping and making models using low tech tools.
+The three pillars of the program guide all projects: Imagine, Design, Create for generating innovative outcomes.
 The STEMinn program nurtures other tech skills such as coding, robotics and using a variety of Apps to bring ideas to life across disciplines including augmented reality.
-This combination of technology and building a strong foundation of critical thinking skills, problem solving and collaboration skills ensures that students are ready for the challenges of life beyond their schooling.
+This combination of technology and building a strong foundation of critical thinking skills, problem-solving and collaboration skills ensure that students are ready for the challenges of life beyond their schooling.